 - May be a passive team worker and not contribute as well as they can

 People high in interpersonal confidence are more assertive and less likely to be intimidated in group settings.

-High levels in both are always, as in the case with the other facets of mental toughness, a strength.
-However, without self-awareness can create problems for others.
-Commons problems can include: taking on too much, extreme confidence which can intimidate others, can appear arrogant, may be perceived as bullies and sometimes believe they are right even when they are wrong.
+High levels in both are always, as is the case with the other facets of mental toughness, a strength.
+However, without self-awareness, this can create problems for others.
+Common problems include: taking on too much, extreme confidence which can intimidate others, can appear arrogant, may be perceived as bullies and sometimes believe they are right even when they are wrong.

 For those high in interpersonal confidence they: will get their own way even if others have a better way, may appear poor at listening, won’t allow others to contribute in discussions, may be seen as bullies and rely on the ‘gift of the gab’.